 The new port modes are described in the article TesiraFORTÉ X network port modes.

 Network Command String block

-To control LEDs and other attributes of Dante devices connected to P2-5 an NCS block can be used to send command strings to the device.
+To control LEDs and other attributes of Dante devices connected to the media interface (P2-5) an NCS block can be used to send command strings to the device.
 These commands cannot be sent directly across from a control system connected to P1, as P1 does not pass traffic to P2-5.
-Two options are available, the control system can trigger the NCS block targeted to a device connected to P2-5, or the control system can control TesiraFORTÉ X using the avb_media_2 IP address on P2-5.
+The control system (connected to P1) must trigger the NCS block whose target IP address points to a device connected to P2-5.

 Unconfigured or auto-configured TesiraFORTÉ X and Devio SCX devices support firmware updates via their web UI.